adithyav09/Angular-Project/01-the-basics/03-data-binding/README.md

   }

   onCreateServer() {
-    this.serverCreationStatus = 'Server was created!
-Name is ' + this.serverName;
+    this.serverCreationStatus = 'Server was created!';
   }

   onUpdateServerName(event: Event) {